About Rocky Mountain Honor Flight

 Rocky Mountain Honor Flight is a Denver Colorado-based non-profit organization formed in 2007.
-Our goal is to fly every able and willing World War II veteran to Washington D.C. to visit “their” World War II Memorial.
+Our goal is to fly every able and willing Veteran to Washington D.C. to visit the monuments and memorials dedicated to their service.
+Our priority is with World War II and terminally ill Veterans.
+We also accept applications from all Veterans, including Veterans with various disabilities.
 We are a member of Honor Flight Network, which began this activity in 2005 and began flying with commercial charter aircraft in 2006 from Dayton, Ohio.
-There are now about 105 “hubs”, from which flights originate around the country.
+There are now about 130 “hubs”, from which flights originate around the country.
 National Honor Flight Network provides us with logistical support as well as arranging activities in Washington D.C.

-At the current time, for obvious reasons, priority is given to World War II veterans.
-If a veteran is certified terminally ill by a doctor but able to travel, he or she moves up the priority list no matter what their era of service.
-We hope to launch at least four flights per year and perhaps more, providing we get enough financial support.
-Anyone interested in donating can do so by selecting the “DONATE NOW” tab on the home page.
+At the current time, for obvious reasons, priority is given to World War II Veterans and Korean War Veterans.
+If a Veteran is certified terminally ill by a doctor but able to travel, he or she moves up the priority list no matter what their era of service.

 We are pleased to announce that upon review of our application for tax exempt status, the IRS has determined that RMHF is exempt from Federal income tax under section 501 (c) (3) of the Internal Revenue Code.
 Contributions to RMHF are deductible under section 170 of the code.
 We are also qualified to receive tax deductible bequests, devices, transfers or gifts under section 2055,2106, or 2522 of the code.

 Organizations exempt under section 501 (c) (3) of the Code are further classified as either public charities or private foundations.
 The IRS has determined that the RMHF is a public charity under the Code section of our letter.